What Is a Closed Mortgage?

 Less Flexibility

-The terms of a closed mortgage are fixed, which means less flexibility to refinance or renegotiate the terms of the mortgage before the end of the term without facing a penalty.
+The terms of a closed mortgage are fixed, which means less flexibility to refinance or renegotiate before the end of the term without facing a penalty.

 Penalties for Breaking the Mortgage